Geoff Collins (American football): Georgia Tech (2019–2022)

 On December 7, 2018, Collins was named the 20th head coach of Georgia Tech football.
 He coached six Yellow Jackets who were drafted by the NFL, including Tyler Davis, Jalen Camp, Pressley Harvin III, Tariq Carpenter, Keion White, Jordan Mason and Jahmyr Gibbs, as well as the free agent Nathan Cottrell.

-He was subsequently fired by the Yellow Jackets in 2022, following the teams' 27-10 loss to University of Central Florida on September 24, 2022.
-Collins had a record of 10-28 at Georgia Tech, the lowest winning percentage for a permanent head coach in the program's history.
-Assistant head coach Brent Key took over as interim head coach.
+Collins was fired by the Yellow Jackets in 2022, following the teams' 27–10 loss to Central Florida on September 24, 2022.
+Collins had a 10–28 record at Georgia Tech, the lowest winning percentage for a permanent head coach in the program's history.
+Assistant head coach Brent Key took over as interim head coach, later becoming the permanent head coach.

 North Carolina (2024)

-Collins was hired by Mack Brown as defensive coordinator at UNC Chapel Hill, replacing previous defensive coordinator Gene Chizik.
-Coach Collins was not retained and was replaced by a former Patriots assistant, Steve Belichick.
+Collins was hired by Mack Brown as defensive coordinator at North Carolina, replacing Gene Chizik.
+After one season, Collins was not retained and was succeeded by former New England Patriots assistant Steve Belichick.

+South Carolina (2025–present)

-In July 2025, Collins was hired to be on the staff of The University of South Carolina.
+In July 2025, Collins was hired to be on the staff at South Carolina.

 Personal life

-Collins and his wife Jennifer have one daughter.
-Collins coined the phrase "Money Down" to describe third and fourth downs, and started a pledge to donate to Children's Healthcare of Atlanta (CHOA) for each Money Down made by the Yellow Jackets.
+Collins and his wife have one daughter.

+Collins coined the phrase "Money Down" to describe third and fourth downs.
+He started a pledge to donate to Children's Healthcare of Atlanta (CHOA) for each Money Down made by the Yellow Jackets.
 In 2018, he organized and participated in a blood drive for an assistant equipment manager diagnosed with leukemia.
 He has also been involved with The Jed Foundation.